Monastir, Tunisia: Economy

-The industrial sector, tourism and agriculture constituting the main activities of the population :
+The industrial sector, tourism and agriculture constitute the main activities of the population :

 The economy of this region is also based on agriculture.
 The 86% of land used for agriculture, of which 13,125 ha are public or private irrigated areas.
 450 ha are forests against 4,600 ha for rangelands.
 The livestock production is around 74,500 head (cattle, goats, sheep).
 Regarding the main agricultural products, the region produces in particular fishery products (23,983 t / year), red meat, poultry, milk, oil and olive.
 Olive cultivation covers an area of 60,000 ha.
 Monastir is also making a reputation for the production of vegetable crops (169,702 t / year) and arboriculture (11,297 t).
 The development of agriculture is favored by the presence of 8 hill lakes and hill dams.
 The establishment of a dozen aquaculture sites in the lagoon of Monastir also allows the region to engage in the breeding of sea bream and sea bass.

 The tourist sector occupies the third occupation of the population with luxury hotels by the sea, golf courses ... the region attracts many foreign tourists.
 The tourism sector has more than fifty hotel units with a total accommodation capacity of more than 25,440 beds.
 These hotels provide 9,000 jobs.
 In addition to the 8th century ribat, the great mosque, the Bourguiba mosque, the museums, the souk, the Kiriates islands, the city also has other assets such as the marina, diving centers, two golf courses, a racecourse, night clubs etc. Entertainment abounds between fun and sporting activities.
 For its last 5 decades, it has attracted tourists by the seaside potential of Saknes.
 It has two hotel units, a museum, a marine district and the marina.
 There is also the tourist area of Jinène El Oust which has 6 residential units and the Bekalta area which has 6 hotel units and entertainment lots.
 In addition, the region's transport infrastructure is also one of the determining factors in the growth of this governorate.
 Indeed, it has an international airport, a train station, and a metro that connects it to Sousse and Mahdia.
 Buses, taxis, rental vehicles also connect it to these two other governorates.

 Nouvelair has its head office in Monastir in the Dkhila Tourist Zone, near the Hôtel Sahara Beach.